And what a celebration it was…

 When a couple are getting married for the second time they know exactly what they want and what a joy it was planning it all from afar: London, Johannesburg and the Mara all blended into one seamless operational hub with nearly 2000 emails, over 50 phone calls and a couple of face to face meetings in Jozi pulled it all together.

 The challenges were tackled one at a time: the Rabbi understandably asked for a fully kosher wedding feast.
 No problem.
-Nearly 20kgs of kosher chicken were flown to Kenya in Nicky’s suitcases plus all the ingredients needed for a beautiful kosher feast.
-Drappier champagne and kosher wines were ordered, the brides favourite chocolates were sourced in SA and flown up in staff suitcases over the 3 months preceding the wedding.
-The groom, a homesick ex-South African, ordered heaps of biltong and droewors which accompanied the chocolates in every available corner of free luggage space.
+Nearly 20kgs of kosher chicken were flown to Kenya in Nicky’s suitcases, along with all the ingredients needed for a beautiful kosher feast.
+Drappier champagne and kosher wines were ordered, and the bride's favourite chocolates were sourced in SA and flown up in staff suitcases over the three months preceding the wedding.
+The groom, a homesick ex-South African, ordered heaps of biltong and droeëwors, which accompanied the chocolates in every available corner of free luggage space.

-‘Please can we have a thousand white roses’ asked the bride.
-Absolutely no problem other than it took supplier #3 to find the perfect white rose.
-‘And we will get married under a chuppah’ she added.
+‘Please, can we have a thousand white roses?’ asked the bride.
+Absolutely no problem, other than it took supplier #3 to find the perfect white rose.
+‘And we will get married under a chuppah,’ she added.
 A quick visit to Pinterest and the drawings were on their way to the lodge.
-And just to make everything look perfect we carpeted the floor of the chuppah with white rose petals.
+And just to make everything looked perfect, we carpeted the floor of the chuppah with white rose petals.

 The Rabbi nearly stole the show with his cantor brother-in-law performing joyous wedding songs.
-Everything was going to plan and then of course the heavens opened.
-In Maasailand no celebration is truly blessed unless it rains.
+Everything was going to plan, and then, of course, the heavens opened.
+In Maasailand, no celebration is truly blessed unless it rains.
 Well, it poured.
-Plans B, C and D kicked into gear with the wedding feast moved from outside to inside in a matter of minutes.
-The bride’s speech made us all cry and the groom looked mightily pleased with his beautiful catch.
+Plans B, C, and D kicked into gear, and the wedding feast moved from outside to inside in a matter of minutes.
+The bride’s speech made us all cry, and the groom looked mightily pleased with his beautiful catch.

-Note from the editor: My warmest thanks to the couple who graciously allowed me to tell their story.
-We guard our guests’ privacy fiercely but in their words ‘We are proud ambassadors of Angama and would be delighted for you to share our story’.
+My warmest thanks to the couple who graciously allowed me to tell their story.
+We guard our guests’ privacy fiercely, but in their words, ‘We are proud ambassadors of Angama and would be delighted for you to share our story’.